Diocese of Portland: 1853 to 1875

 On July 29, 1853, Pope Pius IX erected the Diocese of Portland.
 He took New Hampshire and Maine from the Diocese of Boston to create the new diocese, making it a suffragan of the Archdiocese of New York.
 The pope appointed David Bacon of the Archdiocese of New York as the first bishop of Portland.
 At the beginning of Bacon's tenure, the diocese held only six priests and eight churches.
-When he died in 1874, it contained 63 churches, 52 priests, 23 parish schools, and a Catholic population of about 80,000.